 You’ve probably noticed the grey film that appears on your fingertip after running it along the top of a dirty cabinet, desk or nightstand.
 Dust is a given.
-Our homes and indoor spaces collect dust on a daily basis, and while it may seem insignificant, household dust can have a huge impact on indoor air quality.
+Our homes and indoor spaces collect dust on a daily basis.
+While it may seem insignificant, household dust can have a huge impact on indoor air quality.

 Household dust is a biological pollutant, meaning it’s a substance that originates from living organisms.
-Multiple things comprise dust including our own dead skin, pollen and dust mites.
+Multiple things comprise dust including pollen, dust mites our own dead skin.
 (Gross we know, but the average person sheds 1.5 grams of skin daily!)
 Below is a non-exhaustive list of contributing sources.

 - Particulate Matter